🎉

 While tools like Zoom & Teams have somewhat stepped up to fill in the gaps as a result of the pause in watercooler conversations, they are mostly task-oriented and are at great risk of becoming mere 2-D substitutes to human interaction.

-The need of the hour is for HR teams to interfere at the right time and foster a sense of togetherness.
+In this environment, upskilling and reskilling initiatives are critical to keeping the workforce agile and engaged.
+Additionally, the need of the hour is for HR teams to engage in strategic talent management at the right time and foster a sense of togetherness.
 Virtual happy-hours, post-work socializing sessions, and regularly checking up with employees can yield several benefits in the long run.

 Remote Learning Powered By AI

-Reskilling & upskilling has become a trending topic in 2020, and by the looks of it, 2021 will also be a big year for employee reskilling.
+Upskilling and reskilling has become a trending topic in 2020, and by the looks of it, 2021 will also be a big year for employee upskilling and reskilling.

-However, several enterprises and employees are now stuck with incomplete reskilling programs with the pandemic playing spoilsport.
+However, several enterprises and employees are now stuck with incomplete upskilling and reskilling programs with the pandemic playing spoilsport.

-If you keep in mind that specific sectors like automotive & telecom are staring at a huge talent gap by 2023, any pause in reskilling initiatives should be a cause for concern.
+If you keep in mind that specific sectors like automotive & telecom are staring at a huge talent gap by 2023, any pause in upskilling and reskilling initiatives should be a cause for concern.

-Thankfully, with most reskilling now delivered online in an entirely take-it-as-you-please format, this problem has been significantly mitigated.
+Thankfully, with most upskilling and reskilling now delivered online in an entirely take-it-as-you-please format, this problem has been significantly mitigated.

-But there is one more problem—the problem of finding the right reskilling strategy for your employee.
+But there is one more problem—the problem of finding the right upskilling and reskilling strategy for your employee.

-While traditionally, this has been an activity that has been done in-person among employees, their managers, and HR, remote working has added another hurdle, thus decreasing the motivation to actively pursue reskilling.
+While traditionally, this has been an activity that has been done in-person among employees, their managers, and HR, remote working has added another hurdle, thus decreasing the motivation to actively pursue upskilling and reskilling.

-However, AI-powered reskilling solutions have turned out to be game-changers in this regard.
+However, AI-powered upskilling and reskilling solutions have turned out to be game-changers in this regard.

 Whether you’re a customer care executive in telecom or an insurance sales representative, you can examine your skills gaps, both technical and soft competencies, and even explore alternate career paths that might be more suitable for your career.